FlorentGuyon/esiea-osint/README.md

 sudo python3 -m pip install --upgrade -r requirements.txt
 ```

 Open the "modules.json" file and change the arguments value as you need.
 The arguments description can help you.
+The first argument is often a call to python, make sure to use the right alias depending on your system (example: "python", "python3", "py -3" <- Needs two arguments : "py" and "-3").

 ### Running